 Trevor has more than 30 years' experience of the global business information market as Managing Director of Euromonitor International plc, the leading publisher of market research analysis and reference databases and online information systems servicing the global business and academic research markets.
 Euromonitor operates from offices in London, Chicago, Singapore, Shanghai and Vilnius.

-Sam is Managing Director at Bauer Media, leading the Direct Marketing Team and the Specialist Publishing portfolio.
-Prior to re-joining Bauer in May 2021 Sam spent 3 years at National Geographic transforming the European magazine business, launching the UK website, and running the Guest Editor programme.
+Sam is Chief Customer Officer at Bauer Media, leading the Customer Marketing Team.
+Prior to re-joining Bauer in May 2020 Sam spent 3 years at National Geographic transforming the European magazine business, launching the UK website, and running the Guest Editor programme.
 During Sam’s first tenure at Bauer Media she held several roles across many of Bauer’s flagship markets including Celebrity, Gardening and Women’s Specialist.
 With 20+ years in publishing Sam has built and shaped many brands by leading multi-discipline publishing teams in delivering customer-led growth strategies.